-If your iOS device or Mac is lost or stolen, you can erase it if you set up Find My iPhone on the device before it was lost.
+If your iOS device, Apple Watch, or Mac is lost or stolen, you can erase it if you set up Find My iPhone on the device before it was lost.
+If Find My iPhone isn't enabled on your missing device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.
 If you have Family Sharing set up, you can erase your family members’ devices, too.
 For more information, see the Apple Support article Family Sharing.

 Important: Before you erase your device, try to locate it or play a sound on it.
 After you erase it, you can’t use Find My iPhone to do either.
-You may still be able to locate your Mac if it’s near a previously used Wi-Fi network.
+You can still locate your Mac or Apple Watch if it’s near a previously used Wi-Fi network.

 Erase your device or a family member’s device

-If you only see Pages, Numbers, Keynote, and Settings on iCloud.com, your account just has access to iCloud web-only features.
-To gain access to other iCloud features, set up iCloud on your iOS device or Mac.
+If you don’t see Find My iPhone on iCloud.com, your account just has access to iCloud web-only features.
+To gain access to Find My iPhone and other iCloud features, set up iCloud on your iOS device or Mac.